A quick and simple courgette pickle, ideal when you have a glut of courgettes growing in the garden.

 Nor do I waste the courgette flowers which have a beautiful delicate flavour when added to salads.
 However also excellent when added with fresh summer herbs to an omelette.

 If you’ve never tried pickling before, this is a really easy place to start.
 Go on give it a go.
+If you like this recipe then you might like to try our recipe for Italian Marinated Aubergines.

 A quick and easy courgette & shallot pickle, perfect for using up a glut of garden vegetables.